 It was nearly 40 years before any evidence of the explorer’s fate emerged.
 In 1826 an Irish sea captain named Peter Dillon learned from natives that a pair of ships had once sunk near the island of Vanikoro.
 After sailing to the site, Dillon recovered anchors and other wreckage later confirmed to belong to Lapérouse’s two ships.
 In a bizarre twist, the locals also claimed that some of the men—including the group’s “chief”—had survived on Vanikoro for some time before building a ramshackle boat and heading out to sea.
 If this mysterious “chief” was indeed Lapérouse, it would mean the doomed navigator survived for several years longer than was originally believed.

 Sir John Franklin and Francis Crozier were among the most renowned polar explorers of the 19th century, and their disappearance triggered a decades-long series of rescue missions.
-In 1845 the duo led two ships on an expedition to discover the elusive Northwest Passage—the sea route linking the Atlantic and Pacific Oceans.
+In 1845 the duo led two ships, the HMS Erebus and HMS Terror, on an expedition to discover the elusive Northwest Passage—the sea route linking the Atlantic and Pacific Oceans.
 But after passing Baffin Island that July, the expedition vanished without a trace.

 Perhaps the most famous example of a modern lost explorer is Peng Jiamu, a Chinese biologist who vanished during a desert expedition in 1980.
 One of China’s most beloved adventurers, Peng began his travels in the late 1950s.
 He participated in multiple scientific expeditions to northwestern China’s Lop Nor desert, often described as one of the driest places in the world.
 In 1980 Peng led a team of biologists, geologists and archeologists to Lop Nor to conduct new research.
 But several days into the journey, he abruptly disappeared from his camp after leaving a note saying he was going out to find water.